 Docubase is a curated database of the people, projects, and technologies transforming documentary in the digital age.

 - Docubase is interactive.
 We invite you to participate and learn from this growing community of digital documentary makers.
-Give user feedback on a beta project and watch it develop.
+Comment.
 Suggest a project or a tag.
 Write a playlist.

 We select projects, using the following criteria:

 - Innovative use of emerging technologies or techniques for documentaries that enable interactive, participatory, networked, immersive, locative, or other experiential forms

 - Artistic, social, cultural merit or impact